strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 ### Create a new stage in a specific workflow

-This endpoint creates a new stage for a specific review workflow based on the provided `workflow_id`.
+Creates a new stage for a specific review workflow based on the provided `workflow_id`.
 The newly created stage will be put at the end of the stages of the workflow.

 <ApiCall>